Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Final Thoughts: Is the Vortex Venom Still Worth It?

-Vortex is a trusted weapons optics company.
+Vortex is a TRUSTED weapons optics company.

-The Venom red dot sight is decent for those who want a compact red dot sight that can be used with both eyes open.
+The Vortex Venom red dot sight is decent for those who want a compact red dot sight that can be used with both eyes open.

 It has many basic features for a red dot sight, such as unlimited eye relief, windage/elevation adjustment dial, and a wide field of view.